 Emergency Notifier gives you an desktop alert whenever you recieve a call to the emergency number.
 The ALERT popup has the following details,

-To access the 3CX Emergency Notifier web portal, click the Web Portal button on the configuration program, or click on the desktop icon that was created during the installation process (3CX Emergency Notifier Web).
+To access the 3CX Emergency Notifier web portal, click the Web Portal button on the Configuration application, or click on the 3CX Emergency Notifier Web desktop icon created during the installation process.

 A windows Service (3CX Emergency Notifier) runs in the background monitoring for emergency calls.
 You can monitor the status of this service here (Running, Stopped, Unknown).